 With a single-stage compressor, the days it would normally take to complete a line of homemade products could be reduced to mere hours.
 Thanks to the power of single-stage piston compressors, craftspeople can now create handmade products at higher volumes and to professional standards.

 The QR-25 is a perfect choice for home craftspeople who work with metals and auto parts.
 If you regularly work with vehicles in your garage, a QR-25 will provide air power to your pneumatic wrenches and screws, allowing you to take apart engines and install new components in a matter of minutes, not hours.
-The QR-25 could also be used to provide pressurized air to sawing tools and pneumatic blow torches, in case you ever need to adjust the cut of a metal piece.
+The QR-25 could also be used to provide pressurized air to sawing tools and pneumatic blow torches in case you ever need to adjust the cut of a metal piece.

 The QR-25 can also be used for processes at shops and business buildings that require intermittent air power.
 If you run a shop where pieces of wood or glass need to be cut to customer specifications, the QR-25 could help you get each job done to each customer’s satisfaction.

 The QP could be the perfect compressor at auto shops where cars and vans are serviced each day.
-If you run an auto service and repair shop, a QP will power the tools that make it possible to replace wheels on vehicles within seconds.
+If you run an auto service and repair shop, a QP will power the tools that make it possible to replace vehicle wheels within seconds.
 The QP will also power the various pneumatic tools that make it easier to perform tasks on various components in a vehicle’s engine sink.

-The QP is also ideal as a compressed-air source for the tools used for minor touchups on vehicles.
+The QP is also ideal as a compressed-air source for the tools used for minor touch ups on vehicles.
 If you need to sand a paint crack and touch up the paint on a door or hood, the QP will power the pneumatic sander and paint sprayer for as long as it takes to cover such isolated spots.

 Rotary and Reciprocating Air Compressors From Quincy Compressor

 Since the 1920s, Quincy Compressor has led the way in compressed-air technology, moving beyond the simpler units from those days to the more advanced models of modern times.
 Today, we sell a range of rotary screw air compressors that offer 100% duty cycles, giving you the ability to run processes on a continuing basis.
-To learn more about our air compressors or to select the model most appropriate for your business, contact Quincy or search for a dealer near you.
+To learn more about our air compressors or to select the most appropriate model for your business, contact Quincy Compressor or search for a dealer near you.